The new programming initiative of Radio Kansas.

 A Prairie Home Companion

-A Prairie Home Companion comes from American Public Media - a different network than NPR.
+A Prairie Home Companion comes from American Public Media (APM) - a different network than NPR.
 The program has changed significantly now that Garrison Keillor has handed off to Chris Thile as host.
-Listeners have indicated that their website's rich archive of Garrison-hosted shows is better (for now) than the new show.
+Listeners have indicated that the show website's rich archive of Garrison-hosted shows is better (for now) than the new show.
 Interestingly, we couldn't carry just re-runs even if we were willing to pay full price - the network won't allow!
 We’d be happy to purchase the program the moment listeners tell us it’s appropriate!
+Between the affiliation fee to APM and the fee for the show, it's about $20,000.
 Let us know how much extra you can pitch in.

 - Back As Promised!